OpenZeppelin/polkadot-runtime-templates/README.md

 This template has evm compatibility out of the box.
 You can migrate your solidity contracts or evm compatible dapps easily to your blockchain using this template.

-How it compares to:
-- frontier:
-- moonbeam:
-- acala:

 ### How to use

 Please refer to our docs for a `quick start` [guide](https://docs.openzeppelin.com/substrate-runtimes/):